-User experience has become very important on the internet, but I predict that it will become even more important over the next year.
+User experience has become very important on the internet.
 This is paramount for you as web designers and developers to think about and implement to keep ahead in your field and ensure that you are not left behind and losing clients.

 So what is this User Experience subject all about?

-The simple answer is how the user actually uses your site and whether it is easy and enjoyable for them enough to return and recommend to others.
-On a more technical plane, this is to do with HCI(Human-Computer Interaction) or, more specifically HWI (Human-Website Interaction).
+This simple answer is how the user actually uses your site and whether it is easy and enjoyable for them enough to return and recommend to others.
+On a more technical plain, this is to do with HCI (Human-Computer Interaction) or, more specifically HWI (Human-Website Interaction).